Nandigram I: Education

 Sitananda College at Nandigram was established in 1960.
 It offers courses in arts and science.

 Healthcare

-In 2014, Nandigram I CD Block had 1 block primary health centre and 2 primary health centres, with total 46 beds and 9 doctors (excluding private bodies).
-It had 30 family welfare sub centres.
-3,958 patients were treated indoor and 165,506 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

-Nandigram Rural Hospital at Nandigram (with 30 beds) is the main medical facility in Nandigram I CD block.
-There are primary health centres at Mohammadpur, PO Nilpur (with 10 beds) and Mahespur, PO Parulbari (with 6 beds).
+Nandigram Super Speciality Hospital or Nandigram District Hospital at Nandigram is the main medical facility in Nandigram I CD block.
+There are primary health centres at Mohammadpur, PO Nilpur (with 10 beds) and Mahespur, PO Parulbari (with 6 beds) and it had 30 family welfare sub centres (excluding private bodies).